Racists Flip Out Over Artist’s 'Harry Potter' Picture With Black Hermione

 The incident does not yet appear to have to come to the attention of Harry Potter author J. K. Rowling, but she’d be likely to make the same points.

-After all, black actresses have been cast as Granger in the London stage production of “Harry Potter and the Cursed Child” for the past two years.
+After all, black actresses have been cast as Hermione in the London stage production of “Harry Potter and the Cursed Child” for the past two years.

 Rowling herself also made it crystal clear in 2015 that the character’s race is “never specified” in the books.

-Note: This article has been updated with comment from the illustrator.